jayprophit/knowledge-base/plan.md

 - README files should be created for new and existing sections as appropriate.
 - Additional documentation for specific components, more code examples/tutorials, and automated testing/validation are now required per user request.
 - User requested implementation of comprehensive object recognition (facial, item, object, unknown, animal, plant, insect, bird, mechanical/non-mechanical, human-made/non-human-made) using computer vision and deep learning (YOLO, MobileNet, ResNet, autoencoders, etc.), with supporting documentation, examples, and validation.
-- User requested implementation of multi-modal recognition (voice, audio, sound, noise, music, speech, communication, language, image) using deep learning, ASR, NLP, and audio feature extraction (Librosa, DeepSpeech, SpeechRecognition, Transformers, etc.), with supporting documentation, code, and validation.
+- User requested implementation of multi-modal recognition (voice, audio, sound, noise, music, speech, communication, language, image) using deep learning, ASR, NLP, audio feature extraction (Librosa, DeepSpeech, SpeechRecognition, Transformers, etc.), with supporting documentation, code, and validation.
 Emphasis on deduplication and correct folder placement; documentation and code examples are being integrated and cross-linked in the AI/audio and AI/vision guides sections.
 - Object detection module (YOLO + FaceDetector) and comprehensive test suite implemented in src/vision/object_detection.py and tests/test_object_detection.py.
 - Core modules for voice analysis (voice_analysis.py) and music analysis (music_analysis.py) have been reviewed and are comprehensive.
 - Unified multi-modal audio recognition integration module (audio_recognition.py) implemented to combine all audio processing components.